AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/reassign-products-to-another-source.md

 <InlineAlert variant="warning" slots="text"/>

 When you unassign a source from a product, all source data including inventory amounts is removed from that product.
 This can affect salable quantities and reservations for unprocessed orders.
 After checkout and before shipment, all product quantities in the order have associated reservations.
 If you unassign a source, you can cause issues with reservations and processing orders.
-In a production environment, Magento strongly recommends completing all orders and shipments for those products prior to removing the source.
+In a production environment, Commerce strongly recommends completing all orders and shipments for those products prior to removing the source.

 **Endpoint:**